-Wilkitzki says existing Veeam customers can ‘turn on a file repository on demand basically, within Veeam itself by just selecting our data centre’.
+Wilkitzki says existing Veeam customers can ‘turn on a file repository on demand basically, within Veeam itself by just selecting our data center’.

 Don Williams, Veeam Software vice president, ANZ, says today’s business environment has changed drastically with virtualisation and cloud.

-“We’re in that era of the modern data centre, and what we’re experiencing from resellers and customers is that these legacy products that were built for physical environments aren’t leveraging that modern data centre and maximising all the benefits you can bring from it.”
+“We’re in that era of the modern data center, and what we’re experiencing from resellers and customers is that these legacy products that were built for physical environments aren’t leveraging that modern data center and maximising all the benefits you can bring from it.”

 Third iteration for new growth

 Wilkitzki says CNS is now on the third iteration of the cloud.
 “Our vision is to have the next generation cloud platforms and provide hardware independent services to our customers.”